 - Public consultation on Geo-Blocking and Other geographically based restrictions when shopping and accessing information in the EU

-The Commission is assessing whether EU rules on e-commerce framework are still up to date in our online environment, and whether they have helped European citizens and bussinesses access the common EU market when buying goods and services online.
+The Commission assessed whether EU rules on e-commerce framework are still up to date, and whether they have helped European citizens and bussinesses access the Digital Single Market when buying goods and services online.

 Its objectives are: